kindsof/hammock/README.md

 ### Special arguments.
 Naming the method's argument in a special way, might result in a different behaviour:
 - `_headers`: the argument that will be passed to the method is the _headers of the request.
-Notice!
-This object is a *method* and not a dict.
-To get the X-Auth-Token from the headers, use:
-`_headers("x-auth-token")`.
 - `_file`: This method expects "application/octet-stream" as content-type of the request, and the stream will be delivered to the `_file` argument.
 Notice that this method must be "PUT" or "POST".
 Other arguments will be passed through the url query parameters.
+- `_list`: when json body is a list (and not a dict) the body will go to this variable.

 ## url:
 The url of your resource is created using the python packages and class name.